luxonis/depthai-python/docs/source/tutorials/ram_usage.rst

 - **Large frames**

-    If we change resolution from 1080P to 4K in the :ref:`RGB video` example, DDR usage will increase from 41 MiB to 161 MiB.
+    If we change the resolution from 1080P to 4K in the :ref:`RGB video` example, DDR usage will increase from 41 MiB to 161 MiB.
 That's because
-    4K takes 4x more space compared to 1080P.
-So easy way to decrease RAM consumption is to use lower resolution / smaller frames.
+    4K uses 4x more RAM compared to 1080P frame.
+An easy way to decrease RAM consumption is to use lower resolution / smaller frames.

 - **VideoEncoder**

     :ref:`VideoEncoder` nodes can consume a lot of RAM, especially at high resolutions.
 For example, :ref:`RGB Encoding` example consumes
     259 MiB.
-If we change resolution from 4K to 1080P, we decrease DDR consumption to only 65 MiB.
+If we change the resolution from 4K to 1080P, we decrease DDR consumption to only 65 MiB.

 - **ImageManip**

     Each :ref:`ImageManip` node will have it's own (output) pool of 4 frames (by default), so having multiple ImageManips that are manipulating high resolution frames will consume a lot of DDR RAM.
 You can change the pool size with :code:`manip.setNumFramesPool(4)`.
 By default, each pool "spot" will consume 1 MiB, even if it's a small 300x300 RGB frame (which is 270kB).
-Specifying the output frame size can therefore decrease the RAM as well.
-Example for 300x300 RGB frame: :code:`manip.setMaxOutputFrameSize(270000)`.
+Specifying the output frame size can therefore decrease the RAM as well, eg. for a 300x300 RGB frame, you can set :code:`manip.setMaxOutputFrameSize(270000)`.

 - **XLinkIn**